digitalronin/defi-stake-yield-brownie/README.md

 The frontend is set up to automatically deploy via GitHub Pages, using a GitHub Action defined [here][github action file]

-If you want to use the same process for your own fork you will need to change `digitalronin` to your GitHub username in the URL above, and in the `homepage` entry in `frontend/package.json`
+If you want to use the same process for your own fork you will need to change `digitalronin` to your GitHub username in the URL above.

-If you are deploying to the root of your own domain, you must remove the `homepage` entry.

 ## Pre-requisites